 Whether his audience is hundreds, or even thousands at a major dog show, or simply a single dialysis patient, Lionel’s magnetism is a seamless blend between splash and substance.
 “He never seems to miss a beat,” Curran concludes, “and he has an uncanny ability for a young dog to turn it on when the occasion calls for it.”

-Header photo: Another patient, David Free, is all smiles during Lionel’s visit on the Fourth of July.
+Main photo: Another patient, David Free, is all smiles during Lionel’s visit on the Fourth of July.